Inflectionary Invariants for Isolated Complete Intersection Curve Singularities: Introduction

 For a given linear system on a family of curves, there are two types of weight-$2$ inflection points, which we call \emph{type (a)} and \emph{type (b)}, but only one type of weight-$1$ inflection point (see \S~\ref{sec-degens} for definitions).
 In addition to the aforementioned automatic degeneracy $\on{AD}_{(2)}^m(f)$, we also define automatic degeneracies denoted $\on{AD}_{(1,1)}^m(f)$ and $\on{AD}_{(1)}^m(f)$ for the weight-$2$ type-(b) and weight-$1$ cases, respectively (see Definition~\ref{def-auto}).
 Each $m^{\mathrm{th}}$-order automatic degeneracy of an ICIS can be thought of as a family of analytic invariants of the ICIS parametrized by the order $m$.
 Although the weight of an inflection point can be any positive integer, we only consider inflection points of weight at most $2$; it remains open as to whether our results can be extended to inflection points of higher weights.

 Just like in the weight-$2$ type-(a) case, $\on{AD}_{(1,1)}^m(f)$ and $\on{AD}_{(1)}^m(f)$ encode the extent to which the ICIS cut out analytically-locally by $f = 0$ ``counts as'' an inflection point of the corresponding type.
 For the weight-$2$ type-(b) case, choose $m+1$ general elements of $\scr{P}_{X/B}^m$, and let $H_{(1,1)}^m \subset X$ denote the degeneracy locus of these elements on the smooth locus of the map $\pi$.
 The scheme $H_{(1,1)}^m$ also has expected codimension $2$ in $X$ and can be thought of as the locus of $m^{\mathrm{th}}$\emph{-order weight-$2$ type-(b) inflection points} of a general linear system near the singular point $0 \in X$.
-We define the \emph{the number of $m^{\mathrm{th}}$-order weight-$2$ type-(b) inflection points limiting to the singularity in a general $2$-parameter deformation} to be the intersection multiplicity between the closure of $H_{(1,1)}^m$ and the total space of a general $1$-parameter subdeformation of $X/B$.
-This multiplicity measures the extent to which the singularity ``counts as'' an $m^{\mathrm{th}}$-order weight-$2$ type-(b) inflection point and is given by the following fundamental formula, which we prove in \S~\ref{sec-limdefs}:
+We prove the following result in \S~\ref{sec-limdefs}:

+\begin{theorem*} The intersection multiplicity between the closure of $H_{(1,1)}^m$ and the total space of a general $1$-parameter subdeformation of $X/B$ is given by the following formula: